-However food poisoning in vulnerable people, such as children under 5 years, people over 70 years of age, diabetics, pregnant women, people with cancer and suppressed immune systems, can be extremely serious or even life threatening.
+However food poisoning in vulnerable people, such as people over 65 years of age, diabetics, pregnant women, people with cancer and suppressed immune systems, can be extremely serious or even life threatening.
 People at risk should consult their local doctor as early as possible once symptoms appear.

 Listeria Outbreak Investigation – Summary Report, October 2018